 Division of Nelson

-This division is in the rural area immediately to the east of Darwin and Palmerston.
-The division includes the localities of Girraween, Herbert, Holtze, Howard Springs, Knuckey Lagoon, McMinns Lagoon, Mickett Creek, Shoal Bay, and the Palmerston Indigenous Village.
+The division of Nelson lies in the rural area immediately to the east of Darwin and Palmerston.
+The division includes the outer Darwin suburbs of Girraween, Herbert, Holtze, Howard Springs, Koolpinyah, Knuckey Lagoon, McMinns Lagoon, Murrumujuk, and Shoal Bay.

 |C D Lugg||CLP||1997 - 2001|